 - Create internal positions devoted to DEI.
 Having one or multiple positions that are solely dedicated to advancing diversity promotes accountability at the organizational and individual levels.
 According to the Harvard Business Review, companies with diversity managers on staff see a 7 to 18 percent increase in diversity across managerial roles within 5 years.

 - Implement a workforce education program.
-Black and indigenous people of color (BIPOC) have extremely limited access to higher education.
+Black, Indigenous and people of color (BIPOC) have extremely limited access to higher education.
 Business leaders can help to promote equity for underserved employees by providing access to learning and development initiatives through a dedicated workforce education program.

 Explore more: Advancing diversity in the workplace starts from the top down.
 Learn what you need to make the business case for your strategy to your company leadership.